Must be resolved thus.

 a vision introduced into our culture by Jimi Hendrix as he built upon the works of The Beatles.

 And the voice?
 The voice.
 Suffice it to say that one goes to sing not

 with the voice one wants, but with the voice one has.

-what was my creative motive.
-Although I had just earned a Masters degree, I was spurred to engage myself in detailed studies.
+quest-romance.
+Although I had just earned a Masters degree, I was spurred to engage myself in more detailed independent studies.

 During my next phase of life, from 2002 until 2014, I became a dedicated reader.
 The in-depth topics included British Literature,

 primarily Shakespeare, Milton, Blake and Shelley; religious studies centering on Temple Theology, Gnostic works, a bit of